Fee waivers for PSAT/NMSQT

 Primary College Board Fee-Waiver Eligibility Criteria

-Juniors who are either enrolled in or eligible to participate in the Federal Free or Reduced Price Lunch program (FRPL) qualify to receive a fee waiver.
-Schools participating in new federal programs such as Community Eligibility may not be able to use the federal FRPL program criterion to identify and verify individual student fee-waiver eligibility.
+Juniors who are either enrolled in or eligible to participate in the National School Lunch Program (NSLP) qualify to receive a fee waiver.
+Schools participating in new federal programs such as Community Eligibility may not be able to use the federal NSLP criterion to identify and verify individual student fee-waiver eligibility.
 However, there are several other criteria or indicators which are still valid to confirm eligibility for PSAT/NMSQT fee-waiver benefits.
 The College Board plans to provide additional resources to support schools in transition to the new federal programs.

 Alternative Fee-Waiver Eligibility Indicators

-If a junior is not enrolled in the FRPL program, or their enrollment status cannot be easily determined, counselors can use the following list of additional indicators to determine student eligibility to receive a College Board fee-waiver:
+If a junior is not enrolled in the NSLP, or their enrollment status cannot be easily determined, counselors can use the following list of additional indicators to determine student eligibility to receive a College Board fee-waiver:

 - The junior's annual family income falls within the Income Eligibility Guidelines set by the United States Department of Agriculture (USDA) Food and Nutrition Service.

 Below are the guidelines for the 2015-16 school year.
 For information regarding Alaska and Hawaii or for more information on National School Lunch Program, visit the USDA website.
 The table below presents the annual incomes for eligibility in the 48 contiguous states, District of Columbia, Guam, and territories.

 Household size Annual Income: Reduced Lunch Annual Income: Free Lunch 1 $21,775 $15,301 2 $28,471 $20,709 3 $37,167 $26,117 4 $44,863 $31,525 5 $52,559 $36,933 6 $60,255 $42,341